Codeuctivity/mencoder-sharp/README.md

 * Synchron or Asynchron executing
 * No Gui-Freezing in Asyncmode
 * Progress recognition of mencoder
-* Works on Win32 & Win64
+* Comes with an mencoder bin that works on win32 & win64
+* Can make use of any mencoder bin in place (Windows & Linux)
 * mp4 / h.264 works fine
 * Streaming source from ftp, http, ...
+(That was the reason I created this project)

 Sample: